Forin2001/Entrance-Pharmacy-Databse/README.md

 This is a file that will outline the proces it took to create the database of Entrance Pharmacy and populate it with data.
 Using POSTGRESQL

----Create a database
+#Create a database
 CREATE DATABASE entaph;

----Connect to the database
+#Connect to the database
 \c entaph;

----Creating the tables present in the DB
+#Creating the tables present in the DB
  Theses are commands used to create a new table in a database. since there are 4

 (cutomers)